 We have the lovely Chris visiting us again from Thinly Spread – where she writes about her appraoch to parenting, crafting, gardening and lots of lovely recipes!
-Check out her “Something for The Weekend” party for lots of weekend family ideas.
 Not only is Chris a fellow crafter (see her great Christmas Crackers she did for Red Ted Art before), but she is also a great gardener.
+If you don’t know where to start with your garden, read on.
 Over the coming months, I will be turning to her and her blog for advice and direction!!!
 Today, she brings you a fabulous intro into getting your garden ready – plant some seeds and make some fabulous recycled container gardens.
 Great for small or big space.
 Hello Chris!:

 Although there is still a distinct chill in the air and the last two nights have brought frost here in the South West, there is now no doubt that spring has sprung!
 It is time to spruce up the garden and prepare it for its mad blowsy season.
 I have spent the last few days clearing the veg patches ready for action as it’s much easier to get on with it now before the weeds take hold.
 I have been digging in compost and drawing up a plan on a large piece of paper to show me what is going where this year.
 I have seeds planted in loo rolls and newspaper tubes all over the house all ready and waiting.

 But, I am an impatient woman and this is not enough so I always create a bit of instant garden at this time of year to get me in the mood.
 I don’t want to spend a lot of money so I make container gardens out of things I have lying around and things picked up for pennies in charity shops.

 You can use almost anything to plant into.
 Old wellies, boots and shoes are good as are pots, pans and colanders.
 Cases and bags which are past their prime can look fabulous overflowing with summer flowers or bursting with tasty herbs and salad, your imagination is the only limitation!